 Manaslu Circuit Trek vs Everest Base Camp Trek

 Admittedly, both the Manaslu Circuit Trek and the EBC Trek are exceptionally appealing options.
 However, as with all treks, there are important factors that might play a huge role in deciding which is right for you and your fellow trekkers.
-Not everyone has the opportunity to do both, so choosing the best trek between Manaslu and Everest is a big decision.
+Not everyone has the opportunity to do both, so choosing the best trek in Nepal between Manaslu and Everest is a big decision.

 Comparing the Manaslu Circuit Trek and the Everest Base Camp Trek can indeed be a difficult choice to make.